Nichiren Shōshū: The meaning of Nam-Myoho-Renge-Kyo

-The sect teaches that Nam-myoho-renge-kyo is the quintessential core practice of Nichiren's teachings, is weighted on heavily with great significance on Ongi Kuden.
-This Nam-myoho-renge-kyo is explained in Ongi kuden as follows:
+The sect teaches that Nam-myoho-renge-kyo is the quintessential core practice of Nichiren's teachings, is weighted on heavily with great significance in the Ongi Kuden.
+Nam-myoho-renge-kyo is explained in the Ongi Kuden as follows:

 Ceremonies

 Several ceremonies are conducted within Nichiren Shoshu, some as memorials for lauded figures, others in commemoration or celebration of momentous events, as well as life-cycle event ceremonies for individuals including conversion to Buddhism, marriages and funerals.
 Visitors who enter the temple may consider becoming a member by accepting the Gojukai ceremony which the lay believer accepts the precepts of Nichiren Shōshū and vow to defend and venerate the Dai-Gohonzon in their present existence and future existences if reborn once again.
 Nichiren Shoshu claims this tradition from the Chapter 21 of the Lotus Sutra where Shakyamuni Buddha passes his vow to the Visistacaritra Bodhisattva and his "infinite followers" along with the merits of the Seven Jewels of the Treasure Tower.

-Former members which have not been active are allowed to receive the Kankai or reaffirmation vows.
+Former members who have not been active are allowed to receive the Kankai or reaffirmation vows.